-Study IT in Estonia Programme is managed by the Estonian IT Foundation for Education (HITSA) and sponsored by Skype.
-The non-profit Foundation seeks to nurture technology talent and supports IT-related educational activities to advance that goal.
+Study IT in Estonia Programme is managed by the Information Technology Foundation for Education (HITSA), funded by the Estonian state, and supported by Skype.
+The non-profit foundation seeks to nurture technology talent and supports IT-related educational activities to advance that goal.

 Though students are expected to cover their tuition and living costs through other sources, our scholarship fund makes some financial aid available to the brightest students.
 In combination with university-specific tuition waivers and other aid, our scholarships can make your Estonian experience quite a bit smoother.
 So you can focus on your studies without worry.

-To be considered for the scholarship, you should be a current full-time Bachelor’s student in good standing at the Tallinn University of Technology or the University of Tartu.
-At the moment, eligible programs include Informatics and Computer Science.
+To be considered for the scholarship, you should be a current full-time student in good standing at the Tallinn University of Technology or the University of Tartu.
+Master’s programs eligible for Study IT in Estonia Programme scholarships include:

 Some, yes.
 Once you’ve been awarded the Study IT in Estonia scholarship, you must mention it in any articles or talks that relate to your studies.
 Not a bad deal, when you think about it.

 Remaining eligible for scholarship renewals takes a bit more work.
 If you’re a Master’s student, you’re expected to:

 Other than that, easy peasy.

 While this page focuses on the Study IT in Estonia scholarship, we thought you’d like a few pointers to aid that may be available from other sources as well.
 Because we’re such nice people.

 Tallinn University of Technology and the University of Tartu have waived tuition fees at some Master’s programs.
 To be considered for the waiver, you should be a full-time student in good standing and earn at least 45 ECTS credits each academic year.